willianantunes/willianantunes.com/content/blog/2023/09/2023-09-28-understanding-read-phenomena-by-practice-with-mariadb-postgresql-and-sqlserver.md

 SELECT SUM(balance) FROM core_account;
 ```

 You don't get `55000`, but `55001`, actually.
 This is not a `dirty read` because TX 2 committed its data.
 We query and receive a certain value, and when we repeat the exact same query, it gives you another value.
-Thus, the phenomena name `non-repeatable read`.
+Thus, the phenomenon name `non-repeatable read`.

 Output: